aakriiti2504/MechaCar_Statistical_Analysis/README.md

  - Deliverable 3: T-Test on Suspension Coils
  - Deliverable 4: Design a Study Comparing the MechaCar to the Competition

+## Tools Used :

+### 1. R -
+R is a versatile and extensible programming language with many benefits.
+One of the benefits of using an interpreted programming language such as R (or Python) is that the analysis scripts are written in plaintext.
+The versions of plaintext files are easy to control using tools such as Git, which means that R analysis scripts (or RScripts) are highly reproducible and easy to share with peers and collaborators.
+Another benefit to using R is that the R programming language was specifically designed for data analysis.
+This means that the process of loading in a dataset, visualizing the data, and performing statistical tests is straightforward and easy to interpret.
+In fact, many of the statistical tests in Python have been directly ported from R due to how well they were implemented.
+In addition to the native statistical functions, there are many other useful data transformation and modelling libraries, such as the tidyverse package, that simplify the process of ETL and visualizations.

+### 2. RStudio Integrated Development Environment -
+Just as Jupyter Notebooks are an integrated development environment (IDE) used to help design and test Python scripts, RStudio is an IDE used to help design and test RScripts.
+RStudio provides users a graphical user interface (GUI) with multiple dynamic windows and perpetual access to their RScript and R console.

+Similar to Jupyter Notebooks, RStudio enables users to test their analysis scripts line by line while allowing users to view different environment variables and outputs.
+This means that for each line of code written and executed, users can verify the results and troubleshoot any problems quickly and easily.
 ## Results :

 ### 1. Deliverable 1 - Linear Regression to Predict MPG -